langwatch/Simple-Chat-Bot/readme.md

-# README for Conversational AI Application
+# Simple Conversational AI Application

 This README provides an overview and instructions for setting up and running a Conversational AI application.
 The application is designed to process PDF documents, store them as vector embeddings, and retrieve information during a conversation.